About AAS

 About Aberdeen Astronomical Society

-AAS organises visits to Scottish observatories (such as University of St. Andrews, pictured right) and planetaria, as well as guest speakers.
+AAS organises occasional visits to Scottish observatories (such as University of St. Andrews, pictured right) and planetaria.
 We meet up for special astronomical events, such as eclipses and meteor showers and are keen aurora watchers.
 We also organise observing at our dark sky site in Midmar.

 ADAS visit to the University of St. Andrews Observatory